 - Note: Psychology Department forms are available on the Psychology Dept. website (login required) Psychology Business Office staff must initial the form, and they will then forward the approved form to the Center Office.
 (This merely verifies the funding source.
 It is not a guarantee of parking availability.)

 We do not sell visitor permits for building occupants’ personal use except for occasional, special circumstances.
 For non-WMJS lot parking, visitor permits may be obtained directly from the Campus Service Center or from the Parking Office website.
 You can reach them at 6-7827 for further information or visit their website at www.transportation.harvard.edu/parking.
-A limited number of one-day permits for the WMJS lot are available online from the Parking Office website for evening (after 5 PM) and weekend use only at a considerable discount, so please take advantage of that for after hours parking!
+A limited number of one-day permits for the WMJS lot are available online--at a considerable discount--from the Parking Office website for evening (after 5 PM) and weekend use only, so please take advantage of that for after hours parking!

 The WMJS lot is generally restricted to holders of annual permits and visitors who are authorized by the academic departments at WJH, or by the WJH Building Operations Office.
 Visit the Harvard Parking Services website for further information about other parking facilities, event parking and more.